-If a Higher Power is in your belief system – then hand over your worries.
+When it comes to avoiding negativity throughout divorce, if a Higher Power is in your belief system—then hand over your worries.
 Others ways to become more positive is by meditation.
 Massages, reflexology, and acupuncture alleviates stress and tension, which resets your body for relaxation.
 Getting out in nature helps to banish the blues.
 Various studies show a connection to being outdoors and increasing one’s well-being.

 Listening to humorous or uplifting songs helps one get into a more positive frame of mind.
 I particularly like Monty Python’s “Look on the Bright Side of Life.”
 One verse is:

 Sometimes we are stuck and cannot seem to let go of an issue, or to see positives is beyond our capability.
+Start avoiding negativity throughout divorce.
 Talk to a friend or a professional to help you get unstuck